Documentation

 Making requests to protected GraphQL APIs from a VTEX IO app

-Declare the token considering the requester context:
+Declare the token based on the requester's context:

 • App: ctx.authToken.